Arthri/Belp.Formatting/README.md

     int b = 2;
     var c = 3L;
     ```
-- All methods must use block bodies(as opposed to expression bodies) without exception.
-- Properties may use expression bodies.
+- All methods must use block bodies(as opposed to expression bodies), but properties may use expression bodies.
 - All selective statements(if, switch), loop statements(while, for), and other statements which can be accompanied by curly braces must be accompanied by curly braces.
     One notable exception is a series of using statements after another.
     ```cs